 A credit will be given for any added years purchased.
 The size of this credit will depend on how much of the added years contract has been completed.

-An actuarial reduction will apply as the benefits will be paid earlier than the intended contract end date.
+An actuarial reduction will apply where the benefits are paid earlier than the intended contract end date.
 This reduction will apply regardless of whether you have used your redundancy payment to fund the early payment of unreduced benefits.

 A credit will be given for any additional pension purchase made.
 The size of this credit will depend upon how much of the purchase has been completed.

-An actuarial reduction will apply as the benefits will be paid earlier than the intended retirement date.
+An actuarial reduction will apply where the benefits are paid earlier than the intended retirement date.

 If you pay by regular contributions, the contributions will be refunded if retirement takes place within twelve months of commencing the purchase.